-Description: 1).
-Measure how high you would like to keep the legs (converted bed posts) of the table.
-I decided on 12in for the back two where the headboard would sit and 6in for the front two.
+1. Measure how high you would like to keep the legs of the table.
+The 4 legs will be converted in bed posts.
+I decided on 12 inch for the back two where the headboard would sit and 6 inch for the front two.

-2).
-Flip table upside down and trim down accordingly.
+2. Next, flip the table upside down and trim the legs down accordingly with a saw.
+(Or you can unscrew the legs from the table top and trim them down, whichever way is easiest for you.)
 You will notice the legs are hollow.
 Later you will fill that in.

-4).
-This is the creative part… You may choose how you would like your headboard and foot board to look.
-Once decided upon cut those pieces to size.
-Notice for the foot board I opted to create an opening for easy entry for my dog.
+Once decided upon the design, trace the shape out on the MDF and cut the pieces to size.
+Notice for the footboard I opted to create an opening for easy entry for my dog.

-6).
-Mount the pieces with wood glue first.
-Then use screws to secure.
+6. For the headboard and footboard, mount the pieces with wood glue first.
+Then use pocket hole screws to secure.

-10).
-Almost done.
+9. Almost done.
 Bring out the paint and spray away.
-Viola!

-Last, you will need to shop for a dog bed cushion.
-I opted for a Pillow type cushion that I snugged into the space.
-You can also make one or use a large comforter.
+10. Lastly, you will need to shop for a dog bed cushion.
+(Or make one if you can sew.)
+I opted for a Pillow type cushion that fit snugly into the space.
+You can also make one or use a large comforter or your dog’s favorite blanket.
 The options are endless!